MLFlexer/resurrect.wezterm/README.md

 > [!NOTE]
 > If you prefer to use [GnuPG](https://gnupg.org/), generate a key pair: `gpg --full-generate-key`.
 Get the public key with `gpg --armor --export your_email@example.com`.
+> The private key is your email or `key_id` associated with the gpg key.

 4.2.
 Enable encryption in your Wezterm config:
 ```lua